 Talk to your doctor if

-- You have advanced liver disease
+- You have problems with your heart, liver or kidneys.

 Mode of Action of Teneligliptin